 Another criticism might be that there are exceptions to my propositions.
 For example, a conservative might say, why do you say that liberals are more desirous of protecting minority rights when they oppose inner city citizens having guns?
 Gun rights is an especially thorny issue and I can't analyze it here; I'm just raising it as an example.
 A liberal might as well argue, why do you say that we are more likely to approve of government control when it is conservatives who are clearly more prosecution and police oriented?
 Again, I'm raising it as another example to give credence to the criticism, not to discuss here.

-My general answer to this, though, is - well, of course there are exceptions and thorny issues.
-Political science is much closer to philosophy than actual science, even when they use some scientific methodology, because it seems to have little any ability to falsify a proposition with measurement or predictive ability.
+My general answer to this criticism is - well, of course, there are exceptions and thorny issues.
+Political science is much closer to philosophy than actual science, even when they use some scientific methodology, because it seems to have little or any ability to measurably falsify general principles (polling measures opinions, not general principles).
 All of it is subject to criticism and exceptions.
-Try reading my beloved Will Durant’s Story of Philosophy and see how he builds up the philosophies of each man (yes, all men) he covers and and then shoots each one down.
+Try reading my beloved Will Durant’s Story of Philosophy and see how he builds up the philosophies of each man (yes, the philosophers he covered were all men) he covers and then shoots each one down.
 Philosophy is all about generalities.
 Even that statement is one.

 Additionally, I’ve studied these political issues on and off for a number of years, increasingly as time goes on, but I wrote the propositions just tonight based on my reading and observations.
 I'm not unhappy with that as this is a blog, not a book.
 Nor are propositions that are written over a long period of time necessarily wiser.
 But, I might alter my own propostions tomorrow or I might not.
 Next year or not.
 I’ve been changing my mind about politics for a quarter century and see no reason to stop now.
 But, basically, I think these propositions are basically correct and probably a good way to look at the issue.

 Another criticism which might be quite fair would be that some of the things I might give liberals credit for should actually be given to libertarians, and I would certainly agree that many of the things that I find admirable about liberals are due to their own libertarian leanings, but I would say that is at least equally true of my feelings towards conservatives, if not more so.
 What I like about any partisan ideology is usually the part of it which agrees with libertarian values.
-Still, libertarians must recognize that they are outnumbered vastly by liberals and conservatism, and that to "get their preferences," they almost always have had to influence or go along with one of the two major ideologies.
-The libertarian connection is more often claimed for conservatives and libertarians, but I don't know that this is correct.
-But, I am going to talk about libertarianism on a third day of this ("Who said 'please no more?'
+Still, libertarians must recognize that they are vastly outnumbered by liberals and conservatives, and that to "get their preferences," they almost always have had to influence or go along with one of the two major ideologies.
+The libertarian connection is more often claimed for conservatives than for liberals, but I don't know that this is correct.
+I am going to talk about libertarianism on a third day of this ("Who said 'please no more?'
 I heard that.")

 So, all that aside, you may ask if I appreciate so many things about liberals why do I say I am not one.
 Actually, I was one for a long time.
 I was raised a liberal and considered myself one until I was in my mid-20s, then gradually less and less until I was confident enough in my beliefs to consider myself opposed to too many liberal or conservative ideas to feel comfortable with either.
 But, despite my upbringing, at the same time I also had a very strong independent streak, which was pretty obvious, and as strong a libertarian streak, although I did not realize that for a long time.
 Frankly, these were things I just really didn't talk about a lot until I started blogging in 2006.
 Even in 1980 I was independent enough to want to vote for John Anderson for president and wished he would win, but, recognizing that he had no chance, I was also liberal enough to vote for Carter because I wanted him to beat Reagan.